Correlation Between Particle Size and Mechanical Properties of Silicon-Carbon Anode Materials

 All single particle mechanical property tests were performed using the IEST SPFT2000 Single Particle Force Tester (Figure 1a), a dedicated instrument for single particle mechanical testing of battery active materials in accordance with Chinese national standard GB/T 43091-2023.
 The system integrates a high-precision load cell, motorized compression stage, and optical bottom-view imaging system that enables particle centering and diameter verification before each test.

-lEST SPFT2000 single particle mechanical testing system for battery anode material crushing strength and crushingforce measurement: (a) SPFT2000 instrument appearance showing compact benchtop design with high-precision loadcell, (b) single particle compression test mode showing particle placed between upper and lower flat indenters withforce and displacement monitored simultaneously; (c) optical bottom-view showing particle detection and positioning system for precise alignment before compression test
+lEST SPFT2000 single particle mechanical testing system for battery anode material crushing strength and crushing force measurement: (a) SPFT2000 instrument appearance showing compact benchtop design with high-precision loadcell, (b) single particle compression test mode showing particle placed between upper and lower flat indenters withforce and displacement monitored simultaneously; (c) optical bottom-view showing particle detection and positioning system for precise alignment before compression test

 Figure 1.
 IEST SPFT2000 Single Particle Force Tester: (a) instrument; (b) compression test mode — particle positioned between indenters, load and displacement recorded simultaneously to derive crushing force and crushing strength; (c) optical bottom-view imaging for particle centering and size verification before each test.